danog/MadelineProto/docs/TD_docs/methods/getChannelMembers.md

 YOU CANNOT USE THIS METHOD IN MADELINEPROTO

-Returns information about channel members or kicked from channel users.
-Can be used only if channel_full->can_get_members == true
+Returns information about channel members or banned users.
+Can be used only if channel_full->can_get_members == true.
+Administrator privileges may be additionally needed for some filters

 ### Params: